Phonics at Broahempston

 At Broadhempston Primary School we have a well-established phonics programme based on synthetic phonics.
 In response to national changes our synthetic phonics programme is now Phonics Bug.
 This teaches the most common phoneme/grapheme correspondence first to enable children to quickly begin to blend and segment words first orally and then applying this new knowledge in reading and spelling.
 Alongside this in each phase the children are taught the recommended non-decodable ‘tricky words’.

 Phonics lessons follow the four-part structure of : revise, teach, practice and apply.

 As each sound is introduced the formation of a letter is modelled.

-At the beginning of phase 3 we introduce the letter names; reciting the alphabet, singing songs, saying rhymes and playing games
+At the end of phase 3 we introduce the letter names; this is done through reciting the alphabet, singing songs, saying rhymes and playing games.

 Children read phonetically decodable books which correspond to the learning taking place in class and the needs of the individual child.
 We follow the sequentially progressive order of the Phonics Bug reading scheme.